SzymonRojek/df-automation-tests/README.md

    `https://account.directferries.com/?culture=en-GB`
    (2 tests are expected to fail to validate proper error handling).

+   I would add data-driven test login with email and booking reference:
+   This test checks whether a user can successfully log in to the system using valid credentials (email and booking reference) in the testing environment.
+It uses data-driven testing to run the same login scenario with multiple sets of input data.

 3. **Route-Check Feature**
    Developed a utility method that verifies whether the correct outbound and return routes are displayed after a search is performed.